-The arguments used in the proofs of (3.3) and (3.4) suggest that the location and scale adjustments to the statistic, as done for $R(\psi)$ in a standard asymptotic setting by DiCiccio et al. (2001) and Stern (2006), are the key requirement to recovering the approximate uniformity of the p-values.
-In this respect, a bootstrap location and scale adjustment of $R(\psi)$, $S(\psi)$, or $T(\psi)$ is expected to be as effective as bootstrapping the distribution of the statistic.
-This conjecture is confirmed by the numerical results in the following section and in the Supplementary Material.
+The arguments used in the proofs of (3.10) and (3.11) suggest that a location and scale adjustment to the statistic, as done for $R(\psi)$ in a standard asymptotic setting by DiCiccio et al. (2001) and Stern (2006), is the key requirement to recover approximate uniformity of p-values.
+In this respect, a bootstrap location and scale adjustment of $R(\psi)$, $S(\psi)$ or $T(\psi)$ is expected to be as effective as bootstrapping the distribution of the statistic.
+This conjecture is confirmed by the numerical results, both in the following section and in the Supplementary Materials.